 Using control flow concrete for top down construction

 Top down construction is increasingly popular due to its productivity benefits.
-This method allows for above ground construction work to be carried out at the same time as excavation of the basement, resulting in significant time savings.
+This concrete construction method allows for above ground construction work to be carried out at the same time as excavation of the basement, resulting in significant time savings.
 Commonly used in urban areas, top down construction is often used for high rise buildings with deep basements and for underground structures such as car parks and transit systems.

 The construction typically begins with: